opencontext/arches-via-docker/README.md

 # Public Web Server and Localhost Deployments

 This main goal of this repo is to offer a simple, turnkey approach to deploying HTTPS secured Arches on the Web.
-You can also use this to deploy the current stable version of Arches for use on a `localhost` by leaving Arches with the Django `DEBUG` setting as `True`.
+However, this branch provides a simple approach to deploying the current stable version of Arches for use on a `localhost` without starting Docker related to Web hosting (Nginx, SSL, etc.).
+Be sure to leave Arches with the Django `DEBUG` setting as `True`.
 See below for instructions on creating and editing an `.env` file.

-# Nginx and Let’s Encrypt with Docker Compose in less than 3 minutes

-This approach automatically obtains and renews [Let's Encrypt](https://letsencrypt.org/) TLS certificates and set up HTTPS in Nginx for your domain name using Docker Compose.

-You can set up HTTPS in Nginx with Let's Encrypt TLS certificates for your domain name and get A+ rating at [SSL Labs SSL Server Test](https://www.ssllabs.com/ssltest/) by changing a few configuration parameters of this example.

-Let's Encrypt is a certificate authority that provides free X.509 certificates for TLS encryption.
-The certificates are valid for 90 days and can be renewed.
-Both initial creation and renewal can be automated using [Certbot](https://certbot.eff.org/).

-The approach currently only supports one domain name, as discussed in this example:

-* teach-with-arches.org

-The idea is simple.
-There are 3 containers:

-* Nginx
-* Certbot - for obtaining and renewing certificates
-* Cron - for triggering certificates renewal once a day

-The sequence of actions:

-* Nginx generates self-signed "dummy" certificates to pass ACME challenge for obtaining Let's Encrypt certificates
-* Certbot waits for Nginx to become ready and obtains certificates
-* Cron triggers Certbot to try to renew certificates and Nginx to reload configuration on a daily basis
-* The Nginx container uses updates symbolic links that point to either "dummy" certificates or Let's Encrypt certificates.

 # The directories and files